Houdini 21.0 Character KineFX

 Original rig (left), added spine control shape (right)

-7. Merge the graph from the APEX Graph SOP to the original FK rig graph - on the second APEX Autorig Component SOP, merge_graph, set Component Source to Fuse Graph.
-The fuse graph operation, finds the new node and connects it into the original graph.
+7. Merge the graph from the APEX Graph SOP into the original FK rig graph - on the second APEX Autorig Component SOP, merge_graph, set Component Source to Fuse Graph.
+The fuse graph operation finds the new node and connects it into the original graph.

-In the APEX network view on the APEX Autorig Component SOP, merge_graph, the rig::ControlShape node is added to the FK rig graph from the first APEX Autorig Component SOP, fk.
+See the merged graph in the APEX network view.
+On the APEX Autorig Component SOP, merge_graph, the rig::ControlShape node is added to the FK rig graph from the first APEX Autorig Component SOP, fk.
 The new node is in green:

 Updated FK rig graph with the new node